-Our policy is to record investments in debt securities as available-for-sale because the sale of such securities may be required prior to maturity.
-Any gains and losses on the sale of debt securities are determined on a specific identification basis and are included in interest and other income in the accompanying consolidated statements of operations.
-Available-for-sale securities with original maturities beyond one year from the balance sheet date are classified as non-current.
+Our policy is to record investments in marketable securities as available-for-sale because the sale of such securities may be required prior to maturity.
+Any gains and losses on the sale of marketable securities are determined on a specific identification basis and are included in interest and other income in the accompanying consolidated statements of operations and other comprehensive income (loss).